KevinMKinney/Escape-Room/README.md

 # Escape-Room
 Project for CS 320 -

 # Members of the team
 - Kevin Kinney

+# Getting started
+- clone this repository
+- create a branch
+- edit this file and add your name to the members
+- create a pull request (pr)
+- have another team member merge the pull request